 Kashi Vishwanath Temple, Varanasi

 Kashi Vishwanath is one of India’s most revered jyotirlingas.
 The jyotirlinga is thought to have been created as a result of a dispute between Lord Brahma and Lord Vishnu.
-Lord Vishnu and Lord Shiva would be adored equally, while Lord Brahma would be ostracized for lying, according to Hindu legend.
+According to Hindu legend, Lord Vishnu and Lord Shiva would be adored equally, while Lord Brahma would be ostracized for lying.

 Lord Shiva and Lord Vishnu are worshipped at this temple!